diku-dk/su19-guides/guides/ReportFormatting.md

 ### Final notes

-If `su18.sty` or any other files from this repository are changed during the course, the changes will be announced on Absalon as well as on this repository.
-We will insure backwards compatibility, so using a new version will not brake your existing LaTeX-files.
+If `su19.sty` or any other files from this repository are changed during the course, the changes will be announced on Absalon as well as on this repository.
+We will ensure backwards compatibility, so using a new version will not break your existing LaTeX-files.